 9:00 am - 4:00 pm

-The Painting Studio at the Jansen Art Center is located in the south middle of the main floor:
+The Fine Art & Painting Studio at the Jansen Art Center is located at the SE corner of the 2nd Floor: